fromsantanu/British-English/Pages/Chapter01-00.md

 For those planning to reside in Britain, adopting the British style of speaking is more important than mastering a British accent.
 Understanding cultural contexts and communication norms is key to social integration and effective interaction.
 A British accent can be beneficial but is not necessary unless you have personal or professional reasons for wanting to sound more British.

----

-Feel free to make any additional adjustments as needed!